Anushka091922/Quantum-Model-/README.md

 ## Setup and Requirements
 [List the necessary packages, dependencies, and installation instructions for your project.]

-Setup and Requirements
+## Setup and Requirements
 To reproduce the Quantum Contrastive Fusion model, the following libraries are essential:

-Python 3.7+
+- **Python 3.7+**
-Qiskit: For building and running the quantum circuits. bash
+- **Qiskit**: For building and running the quantum circuits.

-Copy code
+### Installation
+To install the required libraries, run the following command:

 pip install qiskit

 Real-World Impact and Problem Solving
 Challenges Addressed
 Minimal Labeled Data: In medical imaging, acquiring labeled data is often costly and time-consuming.
 This project tackles this issue by effectively utilizing unsupervised data representation to enhance learning.

 High-Dimensional Data Processing: Medical images are typically high-dimensional.
-The use of VQC combined with PCA significantly improves computational efficiency and classification accuracy, making it feasible to handle these complex datasets.
+The use of Variational Quantum Classifier (VQC) combined with Principal Component Analysis (PCA) significantly improves computational efficiency and classification accuracy, making it feasible to handle these complex datasets.

 Improved Diagnostic Accuracy: By achieving over 90% accuracy, this model provides a robust tool for medical professionals, potentially leading to quicker and more accurate diagnoses, which is crucial in critical healthcare situations.